 Depending on the application and types of data available, simplified versions of the standard DEB model can be used (e.g. Kooijman and Metz, 1984; Jager, 2018; Martin et al., 2017).
 Although complexity can be beneficial (Evans et al., 2013), simpler models with fewer parameters are often preferable for their predictive power and ability to be applied, tested, and interpreted widely (Holling, 1966; May, 2001; Jusup et al., 2017).
 The DEBkiss framework (Figure 1) is a moderately simplified variation on the standard DEB model for animals that eliminates the concept of reserve, a pool of assimilates that are allocated to structure, maintenance, and reproduction in the standard DEB model (Jager et al., 2013).
 This framework reduces the data requirements, the role of compound parameters, and, depending on the data, the total number of parameters to be estimated (Jager et al., 2013).
 The simplicity of DEBkiss and its easily understandable equations make it ideal for adaptation to many species of ecological or commercial value using commonly measured variables in laboratory experiments, such as growth and survival rates.

-We used a DEBkiss model to identify the bioenergetic mechanisms underlying experimental hatching, growth, and survival effects of hypoxia in early life stages of M. menidia observed in Cross et al., 2019.
+We used a DEBkiss model to identify the bioenergetic mechanisms underlying experimental hatching, growth, and survival effects of hypoxia in early life stages of M. menidia observed in Cross et al., (2019).
 First, we fitted a base DEBkiss model to full-life data on total length, reproductive output, hatch timing, and survival and estimated or calculated parameters under fully oxygenated conditions.
 Second, we modified a subset of parameters with one of two oxygen-dependent correction factors and estimated a shape parameter for the correction factor to fit the model to early-life data for three low DO treatments.
 We evaluated which parameter or combination of parameters, when adjusted with the correction factors, was able to best account for the full set of hypoxia responses observed in experiments.
 We hypothesized that the following parameters would account for some or all of the hypoxia effects: maximum assimilation rate, conversion efficiency of assimilates into structure (growth), maximum somatic maintenance rate, embryo mortality rate, and post-hatch mortality rate.
 The maintenance rate could be elevated by the activity required for some of the behavioral responses fish exhibit under hypoxia (Thomas et al., 2019).
 M. menidia exposed to hypoxia swim to the surface to use aquatic surface respiration, taking advantage of the diffusion of oxygen from the air (Miller et al., 2016).
 This behavior is impossible in embryos but has been observed in larvae (Cross et al., 2019).
 Fishes also expend energy on faster ventilation and heartbeat to increase oxygen uptake when ambient DO is low (Kramer, 1987; Maxime et al., 2000), but these capabilities may be limited until development has progressed further.
 We therefore hypothesize that maintenance does not account for a substantial portion of the early life changes in growth, hatch timing, and survival.

 The conversion efficiency of assimilates to structure controls growth and hatch timing because it is the fraction of assimilates that are converted into structure rather than burned on overhead costs of growth (Jager, 2018).
 When oxygen is low enough that anaerobic metabolism must be used, this reduces conversion efficiency so that less growth results from the same amount of yolk or food (Thomas et al., 2019).
 We hypothesize that this contributed to a smaller hatch size and slower growth post-hatch.